tcltk/tcl/doc/markdown/msgcat.md

 **::msgcat::mcpackagelocale get**
 : Return the package private locale or the global locale, if no package private locale is set.

-**::msgcat::mcpackagelocale preferences** ?\fIlocale preference\fR? ...
+**::msgcat::mcpackagelocale preferences** ?*locale preference*? ...
 : With no parameters, return the package private preferences or the global preferences, if no package private locale is set.
-The package locale state (set or not) is not changed (in contrast to the command \fB::msgcat::mcpackagelocale set\fR).
+The package locale state (set or not) is not changed (in contrast to the command **::msgcat::mcpackagelocale set**).

 ::: {.info -version="TIP499"}